abdullahkhvlid/ai-image-classifier/README.md

-# Teachable Machine-Style Multi-Class Image Classifier
+# Teachable Machine-Style Multi-Class Image

 A web-based application that allows users to create custom image classification models using their own data, similar to Google's Teachable Machine.